RaghothamaRaoPranesha/RaghothamaRaoPranesha/README.md

 **About Me**

-I'm a Engineer who likes to understand how everything works and try to make them better.
+I'm an Engineer who likes to analyze and understand how things works.
+Finally, try to make them better.

 Key Skills:
 - UI Automation and much more using Python RobotFramework coupled with custom libraries.